 A quiet starter is one of the major symptoms of a faulty ignition switch.
 In such a case, put the transmission in neutral and recheck to see if the neutral safety switch is the problem.
 If you hear any clicking sound from the motor, there may be something other than an ignition switch problem.

-8) Stuck steering wheel
+8) Stuck Steering Wheel

 The ignition lock has a mechanical lock for the steering wheel.
 This lock protects your vehicle by stopping the steering wheel when parking.
 If your vehicle has an issue with the steering lock, it means that the ignition cylinder needs to be checked for service.